ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 data and models to ease navigating in the overall system.
 For example:

   + ACLs and Route Policies are not required to be supported in the SIMAP, they would be linked to the SIMAP
-  + Dynamic paths may either be outside of the SIMAP or part of traffic engineering data/models
+  + Dynamic paths may be outside of the SIMAP, in which case they would be linked to the SIMAP as external data

 REQ-PROPERTIES:
 : SIMAP entities should mainly contain properties used to identify topological entities at different layers,